sttp/Specification/Sections/DataPointStructure.md

 BufferValue;
 ```

+> :construction: Some tests need to be run to determine if 64-bytes of variable string / buffer data is an effective use of space and provides optimal performance in data point packets.
+This target size may need to be an adjustable parameter in initial STTP implementations.

 ### Data Point Timestamp

 The timestamp format defined by STTP is defined to accommodate foreseeable use cases and defined requirements for representations of time and elapsed time spans.
-The timestamp includes an indication of a leap-second in progress.
+The following defines the binary format of a `Timestamp` in STTP which consists basically epoch seconds and fraction of a second.
+The timestamp fraction also include a bit for indication of a leap-second in progress.

 ```C
 enum {